 If the responsible supervisor does not resolve the issue to the satisfaction of the parties to the complaint or within the required time frame, the parties will have 14 calendar days from the date on which they received written notification of the results of the investigation to appeal the decision to the next higher level person in the supervisory chain, who will review the record and determine whether the investigation was reasonably conducted and the findings supported by the evidence.
 The reviewing official will usually obtain the advice of OUC on how to conduct the review.
 The reviewing official may uphold, reverse, or modify the findings or may remand the matter for further investigation.
-A written copy of the reviewing official's decision, concerning whether a violation of this policy occurred, will be provided to the supervisor of the alleged wrongdoer and the initial investigator; a summary statement will be provided to the alleged wrongdoer and the complainant.
-If the reviewing official's determination is not satisfactory to the complainant or the alleged wrongdoer, a final appeal can be made to the Provost or EVPHS, who in their discretion may review the record.
-Absent discretionary review by the Provost or EVPHS, the decision of the reviewing official, concerning whether a violation of this policy occurred, shall be final.
-If the Provost or EVPHS reviews the matter, that decision shall be final.
+A written copy of the reviewing official's decision, concerning whether a violation of this policy occurred, will be provided to the supervisor of the alleged wrongdoer and the initial investigator; a summary statement will be provided to the alleged wrongdoer, a final appeal can be made to the Provost or EVPHS, who in their discretion may review the record.
+Absent discretionary review by the Provost or EVPHS reviews the matter, that decision shall be final.